The effects of exercise on mental health are finally getting some much-needed attention in the scientific community.

-Interestingly, individuals exercising less than 3 times or greater than 5 times were linked with greater mental health burden.
+Interestingly, individuals who exercised either less than 3 times or greater than 5 times experienced greater mental health burden.

-As a function of duration, exercising less than 30 minutes each session was linked to higher mental health burden while durations longer than 60 minutes generally fared no better than 45-minute durations.
+As a function of duration, exercising less than 30 minutes each session was linked to higher mental health burden.

 - All exercise types were associated with lower mental health burden.